Growing microgreens is a great way to have fresh greens all winter. And they’re delicious and nutritious all year long, not just in winter.

 Growing Microgreens is Simple and Accessible

 Our farm education is focused on giving everyone a chance to raise their food and medicine, regardless of where they live.
-The thought that you can do this, even living in an apartment with no balcony, often comes as a surprise.
-But it’s true!
+In truth, the thought that you can do this, even living in an apartment with no balcony, often comes as a surprise.
+However, it is true!

-As I write this, there are delicious, green leaves on my lemon verbena plant that will soon make its way outside.
-It may seem to some that this show of green should be enough to fight off the spring fever I am feeling, but they would be wrong!
+As I write this, there are delicious, green leaves on my lemon verbena plant, which will soon make its way outside.
+It may seem to some that this show of green should be enough to fight off the Spring fever I am feeling, but they would be wrong!

 Growing Microgreens in Winter

-The same solution that I would recommend to the apartment dweller with no balcony can be used for the frustrated farmer.
-Microgreens can be grown indoors, regardless of small space or time of year.
+The same solution that I recommend to the apartment dweller with no balcony also works for the frustrated farmer.
+You can grow microgreens indoors regardless of the size of your space or the time of year.

 Benefits of Microgreens

-1. They can be grown in takeaway containers or veggie packs from the grocery, so you don’t need special equipment.
+1. Growing microgreens can be done in takeaway containers or veggie packs from the grocery, so you don’t need special equipment.

-2. They provide you with fresh, green veggies any time.
+2. They provide you with fresh, green veggies at any time.

-3. They are packed with nutrition.
-In fact, a study was done recently to prove that because of their small size they pack in more nutrition than their fully grown counterparts.
+3. Microgreens are packed with nutrition.
+In fact, a study was done recently to prove that because of their small size they pack in more nutrition than their fully-grown counterparts.